twigbio/liminal-orm/docs/contributing.md

 Please include tests when adding new functionality.
 Liminal uses [`pytest`](https://docs.pytest.org/en/stable/) for testing.
 Run this using `pytest liminal/` to run all tests.
 All tests must pass in order to merge in a Pull Request.

 If making changes to the documentation (which is created using [`MKDocs-material`](https://squidfunk.github.io/mkdocs-material/)).
-Host and get a live preview of website using `mkdocs serve`.
+Locally host and get a live preview of the website using `mkdocs serve`.

 ## Making a Pull Request

-Contributions to the codebase must be made by submitting a [Pull Request](https://github.com/dynotx/liminal-orm/pulls)
+Contributions to the codebase must be made by submitting a [Pull Request](https://github.com/dynotx/liminal-orm/pulls) through your forked repository.